Sublinear-Time Computation in the Presence of Online Erasures: Introduction

 \section{Introduction}

 We initiate the study of sublinear-time algorithms that compute in the presence of an online adversary that blocks access to some data points in response to the algorithm's queries.
 A motivating scenario is when a user wishes to remove their data from a dataset due to privacy concerns, as enabled by right to be forgotten laws such as the EU General Data Protection Regulation \cite{Mantelero13}.
 The online aspect of our model suitably captures the case of individuals who are prompted to restrict access to their data after noticing an inquiry into their or others' data.
-We choose to model such user actions as adversarial in order to perform worst-case analysis.
-Two other motivating scenarios are naturally adversarial.
+The user could decide to remove their data after noticing, for example, that their phone number is available on websites that scrape personal contact information.
+We choose to model such user actions as adversarial in order to perform worst-case analysis and refrain from making distributional and other assumptions on how the data access is affected.
+We give two other motivating scenarios that are naturally adversarial and justify a worst-case analysis.
 In one, an algorithm is trying to detect some fraud (e.g., tax fraud) and the adversary wants to obstruct access to data in order to make it hard to uncover any evidence.
 In the other scenario, an algorithm's goal is to determine an optimal course of action (e.g., whether to invest in a stock or to buy an item), whereas the adversary leads the algorithm astray by adaptively blocking access to pertinent information.